Cholesterol, What Is It? And Do We Need It?

 Let’s talk about the two different types of cholesterol, “bad cholesterol” or low-density lipoprotein (LDL) and “good cholesterol” or high-density lipoprotein (HDL).
 Too much LDL, or not enough HDL, increases the chances that cholesterol will start to slowly build up in arterial walls that feed the heart and brain.
 High cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack, and stroke.

-But there is good news!
+Hear ye, hear ye for the good news!
 Eating a high fiber diet can actually lower your LDL cholesterol.
 In fact, the high fiber content of ENERGY DATES - Sukkari sold by 7D VARIETY can lower cholesterol levels by binding and excreting cholesterol through the excretory system and out of the body.
 Keeping cholesterol within healthy levels significantly lowers the risk of heart disease, heart attacks, and strokes.

 Dates are high in soluble fiber, and a substantial amount of it is in the form of beta-glucan.
 Soluble fiber is known for promoting healthy cholesterol levels, but certain types, such as beta-glucan, are more efficient at reducing high cholesterol.
 Beta-glucan fiber sticks to the cholesterol in food and prevents it from being absorbed.
 Beta-glucan binds to these acids and promotes their excretion through waste.
 Your body must pull cholesterol from your bloodstream to generate more digestive bile, which effectively lowers your cholesterol levels—it’s miraculous!